CiscoLives/LTRATO-2001/_sources/tasks/task3/step3.rst.txt

         asa.connect()
         nx.connect()

-    pyATS uses the **learn** method to collect the set of show commands output for a feature configured on the device, to get its snapshot and store it into a structured format (Python dictionary).
+    pyATS uses the **learn** method to collect the set of show commands output for a feature configured on the device, in order to get its snapshot and store it into a structured format (Python dictionary).

     .. code-block:: python